DHTMLX/docs-spreadsheet/docs/api/sheetmanager_get_method.md

 ### Description

-@short: Returns a single sheet object by its identifier.
+@short: Returns a single sheet object by its identifier

 ### Usage